preservim/vim-colors-pencil/README.markdown

 ### Contrast

-If you’re looking for greater contrast, set the following in your `.vimrc`:
+If you’re looking for greater contrast, set the following global in your `.vimrc`:

 ```